thomas-scrace/dotty/README.rst

 Usage
 -----

-Dotty supports inheritance.
-It has the concept of "roles", which each describe a specific set of software configuration files.
+Dotty has the concept of "roles", which each describe a specific set of software configuration files.
+Roles can inherit files from other roles.
 For example, you might have one role for home and one for work.
 Likely there will be a lot of overlap between configurations.

 In some cases, for example, it might just be that your .gitconfig file needs a different author email address at home